 Facilities are provided for students to carry out research for the degrees of Doctor of Philosophy, Master of Engineering or Master of Science.
-A number of schools of the Faculty also offer courses leading to a Graduate Diploma (Grad.
-Dip.).
-The School of Applied Geology offers a diploma course in Applied Geophysics; the School of Chemical Engineering offers diploma courses in Process Chemical Engineering, Corrosion Technology, Food Technology and Fuel Technology; the School of Chemical Technology offers a course in Polymer Technology, the School of Mining Engineering offers courses in Mineral Technology and Mining Engineering, and the School of Wool Technology a course in Wool Technology.
+Master of Applied Science courses (M.App.Sc.) and Graduate Diploma courses (Grad.
+Dip.) which contain a substantial component of formal study are available from a number of Schools in the Faculty.
+The School of Applied Geology offers a Master of Applied Science course in Hydrogeology.
+Graduate Diploma courses are offered: in Applied Geophysics by the Schools of Applied Geology and Geography combined; in Process Chemical Engineering, Corrosion Technology, Food Technology and Fuel Technology by the School of Chemical Engineering; in Polymer Technology by the School of Chemical Technology; in Mining Engineering; and in Mineral Technology by the School of Mining Engineering; and in Wool Technology by the School of Wool and Pastoral Sciences.